pythonlessons/TensorFlow-object-detection-tutorial/README.md

 In your [browser](http://localhost:8888/tree) click on „object_detection_tutorial.ipynb“.
 Then navigate to „Cell“ in navigation bar and click on „Run All“.
 If everything is fine in short time you should see these nice photos:
 ![alt text](https://github.com/pythonlessons/TensorFlow-object-detection-tutorial/blob/master/1_part%20images/dog.jpg)
 ![alt text](https://github.com/pythonlessons/TensorFlow-object-detection-tutorial/blob/master/1_part%20images/kite.jpg)
-### Original text version of tutorial you can visit [here](http://pylessons.com/Tensorflow-object-detection-installation/).

 # Part 1.
 TensorFlow Object Detection merged with grabscreen